Bytez-com/docs/api.md

 ## Boot Times and Billing
 ### Cold Boot Times
 Models have a cold boot time.
 This is the time it takes for a model's compute resources to be provisioned as well as for the model to be downloaded and loaded into memory.
-The range for average load times from the smallest to the largest model is 12 minutes to 15 minutes.
+You can expect the time to make a model ready for inference take somehwere between 12 - 15 minutes.
+Our smallest model on average takes 12 minutes to be ready for inference, and our largest, 15 minutes.
 We're optimizing this to bring cold boot times down to < 5 minutes.

 ### Billing
 At a minimum, you will be charged for the first 60 seconds of use.
 Any usage beyond 60 seconds is rounded up to the nearest minute of usage.
 We currently charge $0.0000166667 / GB sec for inference on GPUs.